yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/HepatitisC_Models.md

 * Predict patient survival outcomes (**Deceased** vs. **Alive**).
 * **Initial Baseline:** Wen the preliminary model was trained on the full raw dataset, achieving an accuracy of **79.76%**.
 However, a data quality audit revealed that **105 records** contained missing values in critical biomarkers (*Triglycerides, SGOT, Alk_Phos, Copper, and Cholesterol*).
 The initial high accuracy was artificially inflated.
 The model was learning patterns from imputed or missing data structures rather than actual clinical pathology, leading to unreliable real-world predictions.
 * **Refinement Strategy (Listwise Deletion):** To ensure the model trains on "Ground Truth" data only, all records with missing critical values were strictly removed.
-* **Final Dataset:** data/processed/hepatitisC_status.csv ,
-* **Distribution:** 187 Stable/Alive vs. 125 Deceased.
+* **Final Dataset:** data/processed/hepatitisC_status.csv ,with 312 case (187 Stable/Alive vs. 125 Deceased).

-* **Final Performance:** The refined model achieved an accuracy of **71.43%**.
-While numerically lower than the baseline, this metric represents **statistically robust performance**.
-The model is no longer "guessing" on missing data.
+* Finally the refined model achieved an accuracy of **71.43%**.
+While numerically lower than the baseline, this metric represents .The model is no longer "guessing" on missing data.
 Furthermore, the class balance (approx. 60/40) encourages the model to adopt a slightly "optimistic" baseline (favoring survival) while remaining sensitive to critical deterioration markers.
+To see confusion matrix go to:

 ---